How to Engrave a Dog Tag – The 6 Best Methods Explained

 Step 1: Plan and align the design

-Use masking tape or an embossing template to mark the position of the design and align the letters.
+Use tape or a stamping guide to mark the design's position and align the letters straight.

-Place the dog tag on a steel block and secure it with adhesive tape.
+Place the dog tag on a steel block and secure it with tape.

 Step 3: Position the stamp

-Hold the metal stamp vertically above the desired spot.
+Hold the metal stamp perpendicular to the desired spot.

-Perform a strong, controlled hammer blow to impress the stamp into the metal.
+Apply a strong, controlled hammer blow to emboss the stamp into the metal.

 Repeat the process for each character.
-Fill in the letters with a dark marker or enamel and wipe away the excess ink.
+Fill in the letters with a dark marker or enamel and wipe off any excess color.

 Very cost-effective and easy to learn

-Method 5: Engrave the dog tag with a small CNC machine
+Method 5: Engrave a dog tag with a small CNC machine

-A small CNC engraving machine offers precision and repeatability, making it ideal for custom engraving of dog tags – especially when you need consistent results across multiple pieces.
-It's an excellent option for small businesses, hobbyists, or experienced DIY users.
+A small CNC engraving machine offers precision and repeatability, making it ideal for custom dog tag engraving – especially when you want to achieve consistent results across multiple pieces.
+It is an excellent option for small businesses, hobbyists, or experienced DIY users.

 • CNC desktop engraving machine